-Since many provider selection choices come from committee involvement, it's always good to probe to see if this is indeed the case.
+Since many selection choices come from committee involvement, it's always good to probe to see if this is indeed the case.
 If so, determine who is on the committee and what concerns each individual may have that can be covered in the proposal.
-Also, consider asking who makes the final recommendation and how executive education proposals get approved.
+Also, consider asking who makes the final recommendation and how does this get approved.

-Doing as much pre-research as possible regarding the background of the senior leadership team and the Board can give an indication of the influence that may be present.
-This information provides insight into potential competitors and the positioning of a proposal.
+Doing as much pre-research as possible regarding the background on the senior leadership team and the Board can give an indication of the influence that may be present.
+This information can get you prepared about possible competitors and positioning a proposal.

-Finally, staying current with new entrants in the marketplace, what competitors are offering, and keeping up-to-date on alternative delivery methods with continual technology changes, are requirements for remaining in an executive education leadership position.
+As usual, stay current with what competitors are offering, new entrants in the marketplace, and especially keep up-to-date on alternative delivery method developments as there are continual changes in that space that require remaining current.

 In the list of choices provided in Question 4, the particular items that were valued more since the pandemic by clients were #i and #j.
-Looking at those from a provider's perspective will better prepare suppliers for any client conversation regarding these topics.
+Looking at those from a provider's perspective will better prepare you for any client conversation regarding these topics.